 Well, no one yet – it’s just the media fighting to get the answer right before the other guy – but Brian Windhorst of The Plain Dealer has a bunch of answers to a lot of Cleveland’s NBA free agency questions.

-Imagine what will happen with all the teams that lose out – and there will be losers once the dust has settled.
+Imagine what will happen with all the teams that miss out – and there will be losers once the dust has settled.
 It could be the New York Knicks, the Los Angeles Clippers, the New Jersey Nets – heck, it could be anyone.

 As for the Knicks, Marc Berman of the New York Post mentions a source stating that New York plans to meet with Mike Miller and Joe Johnson.